LongWriter-Zero: Mastering Ultra-Long Text Generation via Reinforcement Learning: Reinforcement Learning for Ultra-Long Text Generation

-The Writing RM aims to capture holistic writing quality, including fluency, coherence, and helpfulness.
+The Writing RM aims to capture holistic writing quality, including fluency, coherence, and helpfulness\footnote{While effective for guiding long-form writing, the RM does not attempt to cover all quality dimensions—particularly fine-grained factuality—which we explicitly acknowledge as a limitation (Appendix A.7).
+It is designed as a practical, task-aware proxy for long-form quality rather than a fully comprehensive reward.}.
 Through this training process, it learns to provide a high-level reward signal that aligns model outputs with human expectations, encouraging natural, well-structured, and goal-relevant responses.

 \paragraph{Format RM.} To enforce structural integrity and reduce redundancy, the Format RM checks whether the output conforms to a predefined structure: exactly one \texttt{<think>} segment followed by one \texttt{<answer>} segment.
 It also penalizes repetitive content based on semantic overlap metrics, which is especially important in RL settings where models may easily reach the target length required by the Length RM by generating nearly identical paragraphs.